axsh/openvnet/docs/content/creating-virtual-networks/two-networks.md

 ## Overview

-This document expects you to have set up OpenVNet according to the [installation guide](installation), created the simple [single network](single-network) and set up [its DHCP server](single-network-dhcp).
-We will be continuing from there so complete those steps first.
+This document expects you to have set up OpenVNet according to the [installation guide](../installation), created the simple [single network](single-network) and set up [its DHCP server](single-network-dhcp).
+We will be continuing from there so complete those guides first.

 In this guide we will set up a second virtual network and move `inst2` to it.
 We'll also set up a new DHCP server for that network.
 That will give us the following topology.